kif-framework/KIF/README.md

 Continuous Integration
 ----------------------

-A continuous integration (CI) process is extremely useful in ensuring that your application stays functional, and is highly recommended.
-In order to run our KIF tests in CI, we'll need to be able to launch the simulator from the command line.
+A continuous integration (CI) process is highly recommended and is extremely useful in ensuring that your application stays functional.
+In order to run our KIF tests in CI, you'll need to be able to launch the simulator from the command line.
 One tool for accomplishing this is [WaxSim](https://github.com/square/waxsim).
-Note that the Square branch of WaxSim provides a number of bug fixes and some useful additional functionality.
-Our CI script should resemble something like the this:
+Note that the Square fork of WaxSim provides a number of bug fixes and some useful additional functionality.
+Your CI script should resemble something like the this:

 	#!/bin/bash